kurumigithub/DSC180A-Methodology-5/index.md

+# Name and Contact Information
 Kurumi Kaneko - kskaneko@ucsd.edu

+# Section and Mentor
 DSC180A Section B02 - Brian Duke, Kyle Nero

+# Project Brainstorming Prompts
 **1. What is the most interesting topic covered in your domain this quarter?**